Lu2aDev80/KonfiDayPlaner/CONTRIBUTING.md

-# Contributing to KonfiDay Planer
+# Contributing to Chaos Ops

-Thank you for considering contributing to KonfiDay Planer!
+Thank you for considering contributing to Chaos Ops!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct